facioquo/stock-indicators-python-quickstart/README.md

 Our baseline environment and tools that we've installed:

-- Windows 11 OS 23H2
+- Windows 11 OS
 - [Download and install Git for Windows](https://git-scm.com/download/win) (optional)

-> [!NOTE]
+> [!TIP]
 > Don't sweat the OS.
 These instructions are the same for Mac users; however, you'll have to download the right versions of tools and installers from the links provided.
->
-> Overally, Python and our library will work on Windows, Linux, and Mac operating system.
+Overally, Python and our library will work on Windows, Linux, and Mac operating system.

 ### Install Python v3

 - [Download and install Python](https://www.python.org/downloads)

-> [!NOTE]
 > We installed `v3.12.2` with Administrative privileges for all users and chose to add Python to the PATH variables.
-We support v3.8.x or newer.

 ```bash
 # test with Git Bash terminal command